jegfish/ram-dev-env/IDEAS.md

   - NOTE: `ansible-pull` may be very convenient if we don't have a VM image to start out with.
 Could be part of a simple script or set of commands we have people run to get started.
+  - [ ] Don't ask to upload SSH keys to GitLab every time.
+Save whether we've already ask to a file, and check that file.
 - ?
 Further custom commands
   - [ ] Update / re-run playbook
+  - [ ] Command to run 'git fetch' on all repositories so ready to go offline.
 - [ ] ISO / virtual machine image
   - ?
 Automatically generate
     - Would be nice to at least not require people to go through the Linux